google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 navigationController.addWorkspace(ws);
 ```

+At this point, the app will have default keyboard navigation enabled.
+Pressing **ctrl + shift + k** will enter the user into keyboard navigation mode.
+From here, `WASD` style commands can be used to navigate around.
+Further details can be found in [the blockly keyboard navigation documentation](https://developers.google.com/blockly/guides/configure/web/keyboard-nav).

 ## Understand AST Nodes

-When designing keyboard navigation we needed a way to organize all the different components in a workspace in a structured way.
-Our solution was to represent the workspace and its components as an abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).
+Blockly organizes all the different components in a workspace in a structured way by representing them as an abstract syntax tree ([AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree)).

 The following image displays the AST for a workspace.